afung2002/alfredo_frontend/README.md

 - ✅ Create Postman workspace with the API collection and a mock server

-- 🚧 Relocate existing components to their appropriate modular folders
+- ✅ Relocate existing components to their appropriate modular folders

+- ✅ Add investments portfolio to fund

+- ✅ Add limited partners to fund

+- ✅ Add updates to fund

+- ✅ Add documents to fund

+- 🚧 Sign up users to clerk

+- 🚧 Create investment edit component

+- 🚧 Create fund edit component

+- 🚧 Add view / delete / download features to document

 - 🚧 Refactor components that require optimization or better structure